Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_init.rst

 .. note::
     Empty-init is experimental and the behavior may change in the future.
-    For FSDP, it is required that all user-defined modules that manage parameters implement a ``reset_parameters()`` method (all PyTorch built-in modules have this too).
+    For FSDP on PyTorch 2.1+, it is required that all user-defined modules that manage parameters implement a ``reset_parameters()`` method (all PyTorch built-in modules have this too).